How to Create a Shareable Invitation

 • via the 'Edit Event' section under the 'Event Settings' Tab

 II.
-Setting up the Standalone Email
+Setting up the Forwardable Email

 2. Configure the Email Setup like normal and select your Invitee List in the 'Send To' section (Find in-depth guidance here)